Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 ### I've completed the main thieves guild quest, but now Brynjolf is stalking me!

 This is because one of the quests wasn't set to completed.
+Its usually Tg03 so you can use the commands below to complete and then stop it.

 {: .console}
 >
 > completequest TG03
+>
+> stopquest tg03

+if he continues to stalk you then it will be either quests 1, 2 or 4 still running.
+Using the command "sqv tg01" to "sqv tg04" and stopping the quests still enabled with "stopquest tg01" - "stopquest tg04"  (example below)

+{: .console}
+>
+> sqv tg01
+>
+> stopquest tg01

 ---